adam-amara/metabopipeline/README.md

+# Metabopipeline

+The objective of this pipeline is to automate as much as possible the workflow in untargeted metabolomics, from the raw data to the identification of relevant compound.

-# Convert .d to .mzML files with dockerized msconvert
+## Convert .d to .mzML files with dockerized msconvert

 The point of this first step is to convert your .d into .mzML files.
 For that, you will use the folder  [test_msconvert](https://github.com/adam-amara/metabopipeline/tree/main/test_msconvert)

-## Prepare your data
+### Prepare your data

 In the folder [test_msconvert](https://github.com/adam-amara/metabopipeline/tree/main/test_msconvert), you have to copy your data folder.
 This data folder has to be organised in a certain form, with an example below :